bengland2/une-stats/MAT150/minimal-R.md

 # data frames

-It also shows you what data frames exist and allows you to see their contents.
-For example, to view a data frame in a tabular format, click on the data frame in the environment pane.
+A data frame is a series of named vectors.
+R Studio shows you what data frames exist and allows you to see their contents.
+For example, to view a data frame in a tabular format, click on the data frame in the upper right pane's Environment tab.
 Alternatively, you can type

 ```